slckl/candle_xps/rs/candle_conv/issue.md

 - padding = 1
 - 1000 iterations, with 100 iters warmup

-CPU benchmarks are noisy, so run variance is large.
+CPU benchmarks are noisy, so run variance is large, but the pecking order of who's fastest on the given platform should be consistent enough.

+Experiment code for pytorch: xxx
+Experiment code for candle: xxx

 ## i7-12700h